-The common belief is that the first impression of anyone is formed within the first 30 seconds of meeting.
-The impression is generally based on the appearance, way of dressing, body language, expressions and mannerism.
-For more on body language – watch the video at the end of our body language tips blog
+The common belief is that the first impression of anyone is formed within the first 30-seconds of meeting.
+The impression is generally based on the appearance, way of dressing, body language, expressions and mannerisms.
+For more on body language, watch the video at the end of our body language tips post.

-Making a good first impression involves fitting into a certain atmosphere and set-up by being appropriate.
+Making a good first impression involves fitting into a certain atmosphere and by being appropriate.

 - be it a formal business setting or